Christanne Smith

 - Breastfeeding provides the calories and nutrients that are just right for your baby.
 The composition of breast milk changes as your baby grows to meet her nutritional needs.
 Breastfed babies may need a vitamin D supplement, so ask your pediatrician.

 - Breast milk passes antibodies to your baby.
 In addition to nutrients, breast milk also gives your baby protection against infection and disease.
 Breastfeeding may also prevent or delay allergies.
-Remember that any
+Remember that any amount of breast milk that you are able to provide for your baby is beneficial.

 - Start before you conceive: Women that start pregnancy in good health and at a normal weight are more likely to have better outcomes.
 If you are thinking of becoming pregnant, try to maintain a healthy weight and eat a balanced diet.
 Be sure to include a folic acid supplement, which is critical for fetal development.
 It is optimal to begin folic acid supplements even before you become pregnant.